Chapter 10: Special Driving Conditions

 - What are expressway entrance ramps used for?

-- What should you do if an entrance ramp is very short?
+- What should you do if an entrance ramp is short?

 - When should you signal that you are exiting an expressway?

-- What should you check for after leaving an expressway?
+- What should you check for when you leave an expressway?

-- Why is expressway driving different from ordinary driving?
+- Why is expressway driving different from normal driving?

 - What is the main reason night driving is more difficult than daytime driving?

-- Driving within the range of your headlights means you should be able to stop your vehicle within about how many feet?
+- Driving within the range of your headlights indicates you can stop your vehicle within about how many feet?

-- What should you do if headlights on approaching vehicles make it hard for you to see?
+- What should you do if you are blinded by headlights on an approaching vehicle?

-- Is it best to keep your headlights on high beam or low beam in fog, rain and falling snow?
+- Is it best to keep your headlights on high beam or low beam in fog, rain and snow that is falling?

-- Which way should you turn your steering wheel to get out of a skid?
+- Which direction should you turn your steering wheel to get out of a skid?

 - How should you use your brake pedal on a slippery road?

-- What is the most important rule to remember in any driving emergency?
+- What is the most important rule to remember in any emergency?

 - What should you do if one of your tires blows out?